A Guide into Amazon Product Description Writing

 For example, if you want a good smartphone, what do you have in mind?
-An iPhone first, then others follow.
+Apple first, then others follow.
 If you’re going to quench your thirst, what do you think of in terms of non-alcoholic refreshments?
 Coke first, and then others follow.

-Are you selling a padlock or a security guarantee?
-Do you sell whey protein or healthiest protein package?
-Is your team selling memory cards or reliable storage?
+Are you selling a padlock or security guarantee?
+Are you selling whey protein or healthiest protein package?
+Are you selling a memory card or a reliable storage?